Tourism in Mexico: Economic effects

 The Mexican government has often had a hand in the development of the country's tourist sector.
 One reason for this was, and still is, tourism's potential to improve the economy, as tourists spend money on accommodations, recreation, food and souvenirs.
 In the 1920s, the government organized studies of the economy and tourism competitors, collaborated with private companies, and created a national tourism agency in order to capitalize on the economic potential of tourists, especially those from the United States.
 The tourism industry in 2018 was about 8.7% of Mexico’s GDP and brought the country 215.5 billion Mexican pesos (or 10.8 billion U.S. dollars) in export earnings.
-That same year, it also provided jobs for over 2.3 million people, which is 6% of the total employment in the nation.
+More recently, according to national statistics, by 2023 the tourism GDP reached 2,582,001 million Mexican pesos, which represented about 8.6% of the country's total GDP.
+That year, tourism activities supported around 2.8 million formal jobs, which is equivalent to 7.2% of all salaried employment in the country.
+In 2018, it also provided jobs for over 2.3 million people, which is 6% of the total employment in the nation.